iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 integer_three = -894
 ```

-Leading zeros in non-zero integers are not allowed e.g. 000123 is invalid number, 0000 is 0.
+Leading zeros in non-zero integers are not allowed e.g. 000123 is an invalid number, 0000 is 0.

 _**Example 2:**_